Charlie Dog

 Charlie Dog (also known as Rover, Charlie, and sometimes Charles the Dog) is an animated cartoon character in the Warner Brothers Looney Tunes series of cartoons.
 The character was featured in nine cartoons between 1941 and 1958.
+He is generally characterized as a wise-guy type.

 Development

 Bob Clampett minted the scenario that Charlie Dog would later inherit in his cartoon short Porky's Pooch, first released on 27 December 1941.
 In that cartoon, a homeless hound pulls out all the stops to get adopted by bachelor Porky Pig.
 Mel Blanc provided the dog's gruff, Brooklyn-Bugs Bunny-like voice and accent which became Charlie's standard voice.